How to Increase Participation of Women into Leadership Roles

 As Aneela Zaib, CEO & Co-Founder EmergitTEL, pointed out, being able to do so requires us to start by presenting that value as a business case:

 “There is a business case here, and when it’s presented to senior management, the focus has to be on value.
-The value is the personalities and the skill-sets that women in leadership or frontline positions bring to the organization.” - Aneela Zaib, CEO & Co-Founder EmergitTEL
+The value is the personalities and the skill-sets that women in leadership or frontline positions bring to the organisation.” - Aneela Zaib, CEO & Co-Founder EmergitTEL

 2. Introduce sponsorship in the workplace